FC Kolkheti Khobi: Honours

+Managers

+Stadium

+The central stadium of Khobi named after Paata Tatarishvili was initially envisaged for 12,000 spectators.
+Following a major reconstruction completed in 2017, its capacity has sustained a three-fold reduction.

 Name

-Although the club is widely known with the current name, previously was also referred to as Olimpia Khobi and FC Khobi.
+Although the club is widely known with the current name, previously they were also referred to as Olimpia Khobi and FC Khobi.

 The very name stems from Colchis, an ancient state situated at the eastern Black Sea coast.